tula3and/tula3and.github.io/_posts/2021-04-18-regular-language.md

 ## Find non-regular: pumping lemma

 Regular languages are empty, finite, or infinite, but not all infinite ones are regular.
-We need a method to figure infinite regular languages out: pumping lemma.<br/>
+We need a method to figure infinite non-regular languages out: pumping lemma.<br/>

 Let L be an infinite regular language.
 Then there exists some positive m such that any w ∈ L with ![](https://latex.codecogs.com/gif.latex?%5Cfn_jvn%20%5Csmall%20%7Cw%7C%20%5Cgeq%20m)